PhuongPham7112/PhuongPham7112.github.io/_posts/2025-09-10-ocean-simulation.md

 ```

 This combination of FFT, iWave, Fresnel, and foam creates a water surface that’s not just realistic but also **interactive and dynamic**.

+## Further exploration
+- eWave instead of iWave
+- Other spectrum aside from Phillips
+- Physically accurate buoyancy
+- Optimization for scaling bigger oceans
+- Boids simulation of seagulls